tinganho/grunt-dot-compiler/README.md

 # grunt-hogan-client

-> Compile Hogan Templates into ready to use client side script files.
+> Compile Hogan Templates into ready to use script include.

 ## Getting Started
 Install this grunt plugin next to your project's [grunt.js gruntfile][getting_started] with: `npm install grunt-hogan-client`